How to choose a business structure

 The benefit of using savings is that you will not pay any interest or loan fees, helping to keep your debt as low as possible.
 You might like to consider ways to save money before you launch into your business, or think about continuing on with your current work to give yourself a financial boost while you set up.

 Once you have worked out a business plan, including a budget, and how much of your savings you can use, you will have a better idea on whether you will need to borrow money and how much.
 It’s important to understand how much taking out a loan will cost you in interest and other fees, and what this will mean for your business.
+Our article on Tips for Applying for a Business Loan could help you get prepared to borrow.

 Browse our range of specifically designed business accounts.